 Christ humbled himself: you have something, Christian, to latch on to.
 Christ became obedient.
 Why do you behave proudly?
 After running the course of these humiliations and laying death low, Christ ascended into heaven: let us follow him there.
 Let us listen to the Apostle telling us, If you have risen with Christ, savor the things that are above is, seated at God’s right hand.

-This excerpt from a sermon delivered by St. Augustine in about 400 AD on the occasion of the Feast of St. Lawrence (Sermo 304, 1-4, PL 38, 1395-1397) is used in the Roman Office of readings on August 10 with the accompanying biblical reading taken from Acts 6:1-6 and 8:1-8, on the selection ministry of Stephen, Philip and the first deacons of the Jerusalem Church.
-Here St. Augustine beautifully brings out the connection between the Eucharist and martyrdom.
+This post focuses on St. Lawrence, martyrdom, humility and the Lord’s Supper or Eucharist.
+It is an excerpt from a sermon delivered by St. Augustine in about 400 AD on the occasion of the Feast of St. Lawrence (aka Laurence) (Sermo 304, 1-4, PL 38, 1395-1397).
+The selection appears in the Roman Office of readings on August 10.
+The accompanying biblical reading of this office of St. Lawrence is taken from Acts 6:1-6 and 8:1-8, on the selection ministry of Stephen, Philip and the first deacons of the Jerusalem Church.